 Emergency help

-If someone —including you — is in danger now, phone the police on 000 (triple zero).
+If someone - including you - is in danger now, call the police on 000 (triple zero).

 Using a mobile phone and 000 doesn't work?
-Phone 112 on a mobile to access the Emergency Call Service.
+Call 112 on a mobile to access the Emergency Call Service.

 If you have a hearing or speech impairment and can access a TTY (teletypewriter), phone the text-based Emergency Call Service on 106.